Morgan Shepherd: Forming his own team

 After several years of competing part-time for several teams, Shepherd began fielding his No. 89 in 2007.
-Shepherd would start and park the majority of the schedule but did qualify for 16 of the 20 races he attempted in his self owned Dodge.
-He also ran 5 races for JD Motorsports.
+Shepherd would start and park the majority of the schedule but did qualify for sixteen of the twenty races he attempted in his self owned Dodge.
+He also ran five races for JD Motorsports.
 For 2008, Shepherd announced intentions to run the full Nationwide Series schedule for the first time in his career.
 While he would miss the opening race at Daytona, Shepherd would rebound, making the next 7 races before missing the race at Mexico City.
-The following week at Talladega, Shepherd would finish 13th, his best finish in the series since 2003.
-It would also elevate the 89 team to the top 30 in points, locking them into the races.
-Unfortunately, 2007 would end on a sour note, with Shepherd and team missing 4 of the final 5 races of the season.
+The following week at Talladega, Shepherd would finish thirteenth, his best finish in the series since 2003.
+It would also elevate the No. 89 team to the top-thirty in points, locking them into the races.
+Unfortunately, 2007 would end on a sour note, with Shepherd and team missing four of the final five races of the season.
 2009 would see a big change come to the team, with Shepherd leaving Dodge, who he had been with primarily since 2004, and joining Chevrolet.
 At Daytona, Shepherd would secure a starting spot in the race, his first Daytona February start in the series since 1994.
-The first half of 2009 would see Shepherd only miss races, and score a best finish of 13th at Las Vegas.
-The second half of the season would once again prove difficult, missing 11 races.
+The first half of 2009 would see Shepherd only miss races, and score a best finish of thirteenth at Las Vegas.
+The second half of the season would once again prove difficult, missing eleven races.
 2010 would start with mixed results, a strong showing at Daytona was followed by two straight DNQs.
 Shepherd and his team would receive a big break.
-Following the release of John Wes Townley from Richard Childress Racing, Zaxby's, which is owned by Townley's father, cut back sponsorship of the 21 team.
+Following the release of John Wes Townley from Richard Childress Racing, Zaxby's, which is owned by Townley's father, cut back sponsorship of the No. 21 team.
 Childress would make a deal with Shepherd and his team, Faith Motorsports.
 The alliance would run as Shepherd Racing Ventures and would allow Shepherd to drive the 21 car to keep it up in owner points, as well as run full-time with limited sponsorship from Zaxby's.
 The 89 Faith Motorsports Chevy would run as a start and park effort when Shepherd was behind the 21.